Pakistan–United States relations: 2014 and 2015: Rapprochement

-From 2017 to 2020
+From 2017 to 2020: Gradual alienation

 On August 21, 2017, Donald Trump announced his new strategy for Afghan War and accused Pakistan of providing safe havens to terrorists.
 "The Pakistani people have suffered greatly from terrorism and extremism.
 We recognize those contributions and those sacrifices, but Pakistan has also sheltered the same organizations that try every single day to kill our people", Trump said.
 Moreover, Trump also urged India for its role in the war.
 Trump's speech led to rise of anti-American sentiments in Pakistan and protests against Trump were held across the country.
 Two months later, Trump tweeted that he was starting to develop better relations with the Pakistani government.

 On January 1, 2018, Donald Trump again criticized Pakistan, saying "they have given us nothing but lies and deceit".
 President Trump also announced cancelling a $300 million disbursement to Pakistan, citing the country's failure to take strong actions against Afghan Taliban militants and their safe havens in Pakistan.
+In February 2018, the Trump administration moved to change Pakistan's status into 'Grey List' of the Financial Action Task Force (FATF), pressuring Pakistan to take action against terrorist financing in its territory.

 However, the relations between the two countries improved after Pakistani Prime Minister Imran Khan visited United States and met President Donald Trump.
 Many experts viewed Khan's visit to United States as 'reset in the bilateral relationship between the two countries'.
 President Trump called for dramatically strengthening trade ties between Pakistan and the United States as America is a top export destination for Pakistan.
 President Trump also offered to mediate between India and Pakistan on Kashmir.
 However, Trump's offer was immediately rejected by Indian foreign office.

 In September 2019, during a joint rally at Houston, Trump refused to endorse India's repeated allegations against Pakistan.
 After the joint rally, Trump called himself a 'friend' of Pakistan and termed Imran Khan as a 'great leader'.

 In January 2020, President Trump once again held a meeting with Prime Minister Khan in Davos, on the sidelines of the World Economic Forum.
 President Trump hailed the growing relationship between the United States and Pakistan.
 He said that United States has never been closer with Pakistan than it is currently under his administration.
 This was the third meeting between the two countries and Trump once again offered to mediate on Kashmir issue.
 His remarks were welcomed by Prime Minister Khan.